 This statement sets out the Company's actions aimed at taking measures to prevent slavery or human trafficking in its business and supply chain.
 The Company is committed to improving its practices to combat slavery and human trafficking.
-This statement is made pursuant to section 54(1) of the Modern Slave1y Act 2015 (the "Act") and constitutes the Company's slavery and human trafficking statement in relation to its actions and activities during the financial year 1 January 2016 to 31 December 2016.
+This statement is made pursuant to section 54(1) of the Modem Slavery Act 2015 (the "Act") and constitutes the Company's slavery and human trafficking statement in relation to its actions and activities during the financial year 1 January 2017 to 31 December 2017.

 Our Supply Chains